Foxtel vs Kayo: Which live streaming option is best for sports fans?

 Kayo offers sport and nothing else.
 If you use any of Foxtel's other services and value the non-sports content, then Kayo may not be for you.
 That said, Kayo does offer you a sports viewing experience that is beyond what is available on Foxtel Now, Foxtel Go or Foxtel IQ.

-Features like picture-in-picture, choose your own camera, skip to highlights and hide score are central to a great sports viewing experience.
-And there are up to 12 more exciting features expected in 2019.
+Features like picture-in-picture, choose your own camera, skip to key moments, SplitView (four channels at once) and hide score are central to a great sports viewing experience.
+There is also an excellent Netflix-style user interface and bespoke content such as the unique Kayo Minis highlight videos.
+Plus, there are up to 12 more exciting features expected in 2019.

-So, if you love sport, but also love the Entertainment, Kids or Movie packs, then Kayo may be worth your while as a secondary or supplementary service.
+So, if you love sport, but also love the Entertainment, Kids or Movie packs, don't dismiss Kayo completely.
+At $25 per month, it is cheaper than adding the Sport premium pack ($29 per month) to a Foxtel subscription.
+So it may still be worth your while as a secondary or supplementary service.
+It certainly won't cost you any additional money.

 But there are a lot of “ifs” when it comes to 4K.
-If you are just someone who begrudgingly pays for the Pop or Entertainment packs just so you can access the Fox Sports content, then Kayo is quite simply a no-brainer.
+If you are just someone who begrudgingly pays for the Essetials or Pop packs just so you can access the Fox Sports content, then Kayo Sports is quite simply a no-brainer.
 It provides all the same sports content in HD, but with a stack of additional features catered to sports fans and at less than half the price.

 |Components||Foxtel||Foxtel Now||Kayo||Kayo Premium|